01-edu/public/subjects/0-shell/job-control/README.md

 ### Instructions

-- The project has to be written in a compiled language like (C, Rust Go or other), no interpreted languages like (Pearl and others) are allowed.
+- The project has to be written in a compiled language like (C, Rust Go or other), **interpreted languages like (Perl and others) are not allowed**.
 - The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/)

 This project will help you learn about: